 Jonas Parnow Information Visualization

-Jonas is a research associate at the Urban Complexity Lab at FH Potsdam.
+Jonas was a research associate at the Urban Complexity Lab at FH Potsdam.
 With a critical and wide understanding of what visualizations are he is not only interested in the technical aspects but also the cultural and political meaning of these graphics.

 Projects Contributions